St James House

 • To provide good quality accommodation that is safe and supportive.

-• To provide flexible and appropriate low level support to enable tenants to maintain their tenancy and progressively develop a settled way of life.
+• To provide a flexible and appropriate level of support to enable tenants to maintain their tenancy and progressively develop a settled way of life.

 • To work with tenants to recognise and support their abstinent lifestyle.